Skip to main content

 Getting started

-To get started first make sure that you have the Angular CLI installed on your system: npm i -g @angular/cli and that you have created an Angular app: ng new [project-name] --routing.
+First, make sure you’ve got the Angular CLI installed: npm i -g @angular/cli.
+Then create an Angular app: ng new [project-name] --routing.

 Building Out the App

-First things first, let's build the application and let's not worry about offline capabilities or any other PWA feature - we will add those in later.
+Let’s build the application first and worry about offline capabilities and other PWA features later.

-The application will have two routes, which will load two components.
-One component is going to be responsible for displaying a feed of photos while the other one will allow users to take pictures.
-In light of this, let's go ahead and create the two components: ng g c feed && ng g c capture.
+The app will have two routes loading two components.
+One component displays a feed of photos.
+The other lets users take pictures.
+Let’s create both: ng g c feed && ng g c capture.

 const routes: Routes = [